plone/plone.volto/README.rst

 Slate support
 -------------

-Starting with Volto 16, the default richtext implementation uses SlateJS.
+Starting with Volto 16, the default rich text implementation uses SlateJS.
 We include 2 converters:

-- Volto's flavour of Slate JSON to HTML (``Slate2HTML``)
+- Volto's flavor of Slate JSON to HTML (``Slate2HTML``)
-- HTML to Volto's flavour of Slate JSON (``HTML2Slate``)
+- HTML to Volto's flavor of Slate JSON (``HTML2Slate``)

 These two classes can be inherited and extended for your custom tags and plugins.

-It's also possible to include an optional ``htmlblock.zcml`` configure file (located in ``plone.volto.slate`` ).
-The effect is that the value of the slate blocks will be stored as an HTML and it will be transparently converted to Slate, when the content is loaded in Volto.
+It's also possible to include an optional ``htmlblock.zcml`` configuration file, located in ``plone.volto.slate``.
+The effect is that the value of the Slate blocks will be stored as HTML, and it will be transparently converted to Slate, when the content is loaded in Volto.

 Credits and History